-Data Collection: The average CST math scale scores, achievement levels distributions, and student enrollment were collected for each grade level for the years 2010/11 and 2011/12 from the California Department of Education website.
+Data Collection: The average CST math scale scores, achievement levels distributions, and student enrollment were collected for each grade level for the years 2009/10, 2010/11, and 2011/12 from the California Department of Education website.
 Each year the data indicate the percentage of students at each grade who tested into the 5 different levels of math achievement.
 The average MIND Research Institute program implementation percentage and student enrollment in the MIND software were collected from MIND's digital usage data.

-Analysis Summary: Changes from 2010/11 to 2011/12 in the percent of students at the top 2 achievement levels, Proficient and Advanced, were evaluated for the ST Math group and also the comparison group of schools.
-A grade-wise growth comparison was evaluated (i.e. growth in same grade, same school, from 2010/11 school year to 2011/12 school year) and then aggregated across grades and schools.
+Analysis Summary: Changes from 2009/10 to 2011/12 in the percent of students at the top 2 achievement levels, Proficient and Advanced, were evaluated for the ST Math group and also the comparison group of schools.
+A grade-wise growth comparison was evaluated (i.e. growth in same grade, same school, from 2009/10 school year to 2011/12 school year) and then aggregated across grades and schools.

-Results: The grades implementing ST Math on average grew 4.5 points in the percentage of Proficient or Advanced students, as compared to an average increase of 1.4 points for the comparison group (p-value = 0.34).
+Results: The grades implementing ST Math on average grew 11.7 points in the percentage of Proficient or Advanced students, as compared to an average increase of 6.4 points for the comparison group.
+The difference is statistically significant with the p-value of 0.01.